The Government and Ministers set out their commitments in various ways but what happens to these after they are made and who makes sure they are kept?

 The Panel will then submit their independent evaluation to us and we will consider the findings as part of our own work into the chosen policy area.
 The Panel’s final report will include a comprehensive ‘scorecard’ rating similar to the CQC rating (Outstanding, Good, Requires Improvement , Inadequate) which measures the progress the Government has made against its commitments.
 The process will provide us with a comprehensive and independent analysis of Government progress into the chosen policy area which will strengthen our evidence base and support us to hold the Government to account for its actions.

 Meet the Panel members

-Today we announce the appointment of 6 further core members who join Dame Jane in overseeing the work of the Expert Panel across several topic areas.
+Six further core members were later appointed to join Dame Jane in overseeing the work of the Expert Panel across several topic areas.

 Professionals with knowledge of the key issues affecting patients:

 - Dr Charlotte Augst

 Healthcare policy experts:

 - John Appleby